Hakeem-Taha-06/6502-emu/README.md

 OR:
 - write or load an .asm file into the text editor ([imgui extension by pthom](https://github.com/pthom/ImGuiColorTextEdit/tree/imgui_bundle))
-- click `Assemble` to assemble via vasm and load resulting binary into memory (currently locked at an offset of 0x0600, will fix very soon)
+- click `Assemble` to assemble via vasm and load resulting binary into memory.
-- you can now either debug as usual, or watch as the whole program crashes when an assembler error occurs cuz it is unhandled \:D (will also fix soon)
+- you can now debug as usual by stepping or running.

 ---
 ## Known limitations
-- some stuff are hardcoded (the chunk of memory where the display screen reads from at `0x0200-0x05FF`, the input is recorded at 0x00FF, program starts at 0x0600), these were the values that the test rom used, but they should be configurable for different programs.
+- some stuff are hardcoded (the input is recorded at 0x00FF), these were the values that the test rom used, but they should be configurable for different programs.
 - disassambler is kinda wonky if it starts from the middle of an instruction, it doesn't really distinguish when an instruction starts/ends.
 - Decimal mode is completely unimplemented.
 - no linux support :p